Calestial2/Txtmax/README.md

 - **info <filename>:** Get detailed information about the file (name, extension, creation time, modification time, version control such as commit message, branch, version).
 - **examples:** Show examples of "Hello, World!" programs in C, Python, Java, JavaScript, C++, Rust, Ruby, Elixir, Kotlin, TypeScript, Dart, Objective-C, Go, etc.
 - **sql:** Show example queries for SQL databases such as SQL, PostgreSQL, NoSQL (MongoDB).
-- **run:** Run your code quickly without exiting Txtmax with compilers and interpreters such as GCC, Clang, Python, Node.
+- **run:** Run your code quickly without exiting Txtmax with compilers and interpreters such as GCC, Clang, Python, Lua, Ruby, nasm, tcl, Node.
 First, it will ask for the file name and extension, then the compiler name, and it will run it.
-- **packages:** Install pip and npm packages.
-First, it will ask which package manager to choose (pip or npm), then type the package name, and it will install it.
-(Must have Python and Node.js installed already)
+- **packages:** Install Packages.
+First, it will ask which package manager to choose (pip or npm or gem or go or yarn or composer or cargo or nuget or apt), then type the package name, and it will install it.
+(Must have Python and Node.js and the others installed installed already)
-- **api**: Test Restful APIs Directly in the Editor, It will ask for Putting an url and it will fetch via curl.
+- **api**: Test Restful APIs Data Directly in the Editor, First will ask for putting url and it will fetch data via curl
+- **axios**: Another Command allows to Fetch Restful APIs Data From their Url, First it will ask for filename and then allows to write codes and quit with :wq and it will run it
-- **advance**: Allows to open Files view them and then Allows to Jump to an line and allows to search an specific text/code
+- **advance**: type an file name with it's extension, it will show it's content and allows to jump into an specific line in it and Search and Replace
+- **deploy**: Deploy your code to Railway CLI or Render CLI, First Txtmax will prompt you for choosing Railway or Render and then it will initialize an one and you can type commands and deploy with railway up or render deploy
 - **exit:** Exit the Txtmax editor.

 ## UI